EthanTobey/real-vs-fake-image-classifier/README.md

 ## 📤 Outputs

-Final predictions on the test set are saved to `test_predictions.csv` for submission.
+Final predictions on the test set are saved to `output.csv` for submission.

 ---